kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 #### Path B: Emergency Hardware Hot-UnPlug
 When physical hardware (e.g., Memory) is dynamically removed, physics dictates the timeline.
 The Kubelet acts immediately to secure the host, treating the API update as a mandatory notification rather than a request for permission.
 1. **Trigger:** `cAdvisor` detects a critical drop in physical hardware metrics (passing the validation filter).
-2. **API Dissemination (Anti-Thrash):** The Kubelet immediately patches `Node.Status` to reflect the reduced capacity.
+2. **API Dissemination (Anti-Thrash):** The Kubelet immediately patches `Node.Status.Capacity` and `Node.Status.Allocatable` to reflect the reduced capacity.
 Updating the API *before* evictions ensures the Scheduler knows the node has shrunk and will not attempt to backfill pods.
 3. **Immediate Host Enforcement:** The `ContainerManager` locks its state, updates its internal cache, and instantly shrinks the `/kubepods` cgroups to physically secure the Linux kernel.
 4. **Eviction Synchronization:** The Eviction Manager's absolute memory and disk thresholds are recalculated based on the new total capacity.
 5. **Graceful Degradation:** The Kubelet evaluates active workloads against the newly reduced capacity.
 If a strict request contract can no longer be met, starved pods are gracefully evicted with `Reason: NodeCapacityExceeded`.